TSG Art Program

-Our innovative Social Emotional Learning (SEL) and Mindfulness-based Arts Residency Program was created to empower youth to cope with trauma, build resilience, and practice empathy.
-By identifying, expressing, and sharing their meaning of ‘good’ with art, students learn the power of positive expression and connection.
-Bring ‘the simple good’ to your youth by contacting us today!
+Our trauma sensitive arts programs combines Social Emotional Learning (SEL) and Mindfulness practices to empower young people to cope with trauma, build resilience, and practice empathy.
+By identifying, expressing, and sharing their meaning of ‘good’ through art, students learn the power of positive expression and connection.
+Bring the ‘simple good’ to your community by contacting us today!

 The Problem